 Example: Jeremy bought 8 identical pens and 5 identical notebooks.
 Each notebook costs 30 vents more than each pen.
 How much did Jeremy spend altogether?

-This video gives some examples of solving some basic ratio word problems.
+Examples of solving some basic ratio word problems

 1. A board was cut into two pieces whose lengths are in the ratio 2:5.
 The longest piece was 85 inches.
 How long was the shortest piece?